yeabnoah/Tikus-News-Backend/README.md

 - **RESTful API**: The backend provides a RESTful API for managing news data, including endpoints for creating, reading, updating, and deleting news articles.

 - **MVC Architecture**: The project follows the Model-View-Controller (MVC) architecture pattern, separating concerns into models, controllers, and routes for better organization and maintainability.

-- **Authentication**: The backend supports user authentication using JWT (JSON Web Tokens) to secure endpoints and authenticate users.

 - **CRUD Operations**: Users can perform CRUD (Create, Read, Update, Delete) operations on news articles through the provided API endpoints.